 Students can write a letter before action and a reply and be able to choose the correct degree of formality.
 Students can draft a letter of invitation.
+Students can write letters of complaint referring to breaches of contract.

 Students can use standard phrases to discuss litigation and arbitration issues, covering gaps in vocabulary and structure with paraphrases.